robb-j/ss-boilerplate/README.md

 1. SSH to your server
 2. Install Composer: `curl -s http://getcomposer.org/installer | php-5.3`
 3. Run Commands: `php-5.3 composer.phar <COMMAND>`
+4. You can add a compass client (i.e. Codekit) to the theme directory for automated scss

 ### Generating Public & Private Keys
 1. SSH to your server